-Computerized physician order entry (CPOE) is the process of entering medication orders or other physician instructions electronically instead of on paper charts.
-The use of a CPOE system can help reduce errors related to poor handwriting or transcription of medication orders.
+Computerized physician order entry (CPOE) is the process of a medical professional entering medication orders or other physician instructions electronically instead of on paper charts.
+A primary benefit of CPOE is that it can help reduce errors related to poor handwriting or transcription of medication orders.

-Implementing CPOE is a major requirement for Stage 1 meaningful use eligibility.
-According to the provisions of the Healthcare Information Technology for Economic and Clinical Health (HITECH) Act, healthcare organizations that have achieved meaningful use by 2011 will be eligible for incentive payments; those who have failed to achieve that standard by 2015 may be penalized.
-A 2009 study by the Massachusetts Technology Collaborative and the New England Healthcare Institute concluded that CPOE systems could save hospitals up to $2.7 million a year, compared to a cost of $2.1 million for implementation and $435,000 for annual maintenance.
+CPOE implementation is a major requirement for stage 1 meaningful use eligibility.
+According to the provisions of the Healthcare Information Technology for Economic and Clinical Health (HITECH) Act, healthcare organizations that achieved meaningful use compliance by 2011 were eligible to receive incentive payments; those who have failed to achieve that standard by 2015 may incur financial penalties.
+Meaningful use stage 1 criteria specifies that 30% of patients must have their medication orders entered via CPOE.
+Meaningful use stage 2 expanded those criteria to mandate that the same percentage of radiology procedures be entered by CPOE.

 Continue Reading About computerized physician order entry (CPOE)